 The episode kicks off in the aftermath of the previous episode’s climax.
 Tied to a chair, Max finds herself trapped in the darkroom.
 If you previously chose to warn Victoria about Nathan, she too will be alongside, captured by Jefferson.
 However, in my playthrough, Max was alone.

 Our immediate objective is to escape.
-Attempt to free your right leg and then aim for the trolley on your right.
+First, attempt to free your right leg, then aim to reach the trolley on your right.

 On it, you’ll find a snapshot taken during your unconscious state and a syringe filled with sedatives.

 Attempting to navigate back in time using this solitary photo, we’re thrust into the chilling moment where an unconscious Max is being photographed by Jefferson.
 His descent into madness is all too evident here.

 Jefferson converses with Max, praising her innocence, art perspective, and inspirational journey.
 Occasionally, his demeanor shifts to rage, criticizing Max for her discoveries and hindering his endeavors.